ironArray/Caterva2/doc/tutorials/web-client.md

 You may find a richer variety of example datasets in the demo Caterva2 subscriber at <https://demo.caterva2.net/>.

-## User authentication and scratch space
+## User authentication and personal space

 Up until now we've seen the read-only operations that may be performed on a Caterva2 subscriber.
 However, it also allows some useful writing operations that we'll see next.
 These require user authentication to be enabled at the subscriber.